THE SHIPYARD

 Designers Note: The whole modular weapon thing is just to avoid making a bunch of different SSDs, and the above text is a cover.
 The ships doesn't add a lot of power over the standard CX (only 2), but it does increase firepower, depending on what weapons go in the dorsal mount.
 Considering 6-gun X-cruisers like the Klingon DX/Lyran CCX+BCX or "bigger" X-cruisers like the NH-X, I don't think this ship is too out of line (the plasma armed version would be pretty freakin' scary).
 Even so, BCXs have largely been a no-go as far as ADB is concerned...so this is not likely to become historical.

-Names: Excelsior, Proxima, Federation (replacing
+Names: Proxima, Federation (replacing

 the original DN bearing the name in Y190)